hugo19941994/megasd-db-generator/README.md

 # ./generator/main.py --download-dats --download-db --generate-xml
 ```

 The generated `.zip` file contains the thumbnails, the XML database, and a list of fuzzy matched ROMs.
+Our CI pipeline will automatically generate new [releases](https://github.com/hugo19941994/megasd-db-generator/releases) as needed.

 ## Missing info